SSL Certificates and BeyondTrust Privileged Remote Access

-Before BeyondTrust can provide your custom software package, your Secure Remote Access Appliance must have a valid SSL certificate installed that matches the hostname you have selected for your BeyondTrust site.
+Before BeyondTrust can provide your custom software package, your B Series Appliance must have a valid SSL certificate installed that matches the hostname you have selected for your BeyondTrust site.

 When properly installed, an SSL certificate validates the identity of your BeyondTrust site and allows software such as web browsers and BeyondTrust clients to establish secure, encrypted connections.

 The CA or Issuing Authority issues multiple certificates in a certificate chain, proving that your site's certificate was issued by the CA. This proof is validated using a public and private key pair.
 The public key, available to all of your site visitors, must validate the private key in order to verify the authenticity of the certificate chain.
 The certificate chain typically consists of three types of certificate: